– The Creation of heaven and earth – Exodus 20:11; 31:17

 It is evident that God’s grace has been with Kim Gee throughout his entire life.
 Kim was born in a small village of straw huts in the mountains that border North and South Korea.
 While he was very young he most likely became the sole survivor of a bombing attack on his village during the Korean War.
 He was captured and placed in a North Korean work camp.
 After about one and one-half years, a man by the name of Bob Pierce (founder of World Vision International) rescued young Kim and took him to an orphanage in South Korea.
 Eventually, he was adopted by a family in Houston, Texas.
 During this time Kim met Jesus by listening to Christian radio and surrendered his life to Him.
 At the age of 18 he left Houston to earn his college degree and doctorate in the Midwest region of the United States.
 Kim will tell you his most valuable education came from the “university of hard knocks” while working at the Pacific Garden Mission in Chicago, Illinois.
 It is there that he met his wife, Dorothy, working on staff of the Unshackled radio ministry.
 Over the years Kim has pastored throughout Illinois, Michigan, and Pennsylvania.
 In 2004 Kim became the Sr. Pastor of Winfield Bible Chapel and has blessed the WBC Community with his servant heart teaching about Jesus, His love, and His grace.

 It was only natural for Jim to become the Family and Youth Minister at Winfield Bible Chapel.
 Jim has been a member of the WBC Community ever since he was a young boy.
 After graduating from Baptist Bible College, in Clarks Summit, Pennsylvania, Jim returned to Winfield and became involved in many of the youth ministries.
 Jim has a unique way of engaging with the youth to establish life-long friendships.
 Many of the young adults who have graduated from the youth ministries continue to maintain a close friendship with him.
 In 2015 Jim formally became the Family and Youth Minister at WBC.
-He is married to Megan and has 2 boys, Titus and Liam.
+He is married to Megan and has 3 boys, Titus, Liam, and Silas.

 The church was originally formed as the Church of God at Pleasant Ridge on April 10, 1861.
 The meeting house was built in September of that same year, but unfortunately that building was destroyed by fire.
 The present “Old church Building” was built on the original foundation and then dedicated on January 28, 1894.
 This new building was furnished with crudely made pews and chairs, a table and pulpit.
 The building was warmed by two stoves.
 It was designed to hold about fifty adults and children.
 Many improvements were made over the following years.